 Bronchodilators are inhaled drugs that can help to relieve and prevent bronchospasms by helping the muscles around the airways to relax.
 This opens up the airways and makes breathing easier.

 There are several types of bronchodilator medicines:

-Long-acting anticholinergic bronchodilators include:
+- Long-acting anticholinergic bronchodilators (LAMAs)1

 What are corticosteroids?

 Corticosteroids are another type of medicine commonly used to help control COPD symptoms.
 They work by helping to reduce the amount of swelling in the airways and make it easier for a patient to breathe.
-Corticosteroids can be inhaled, or they can be taking orally in a tablet or liquid.
+Corticosteroids can be inhaled, or they can be taken orally in a tablet or liquid.

 What are combination therapies?